Police Tout New Training Academy As Monitor Says Reforms 'Continue To Lag'

 required by the Consent Decree,” Hickey wrote.

-Speaking to reporters Friday, Angel Novales, chief of constitutional policing, asked for more patience.
+Speaking to reporters Friday, Angel Novalez, chief of constitutional policing, asked for more patience.

-“We are committed to reform, and know that there are numerous steps that have to be taken, incredibly complex steps,” Novales said.
+“We are committed to reform, and know that there are numerous steps that have to be taken, incredibly complex steps,” Novalez said.
 “The process is lengthy and you can’t skip steps … but we also understand the importance of the public feeling that reform.”

-The monitors have been involved with the city’s new $128 million police academy, 4301 W. Chicago Ave., which has centralized its training operations and given officers “the training they were craving,” Novales said.
+The monitors have been involved with the city’s new $128 million police academy, 4301 W. Chicago Ave., which has centralized its training operations and given officers “the training they were craving,” Novalez said.

 But activists have long protested the sprawling West Humboldt Park campus, saying they’d rather the city spend its money on housing and social services.

 Ralph Cruz, commander of the department’s training division, said the academy offers a fresh chance to “put policy into practice.”
-Novales called the new academy an “illustration of our commitment to the consent decree.”
+Novalez called the new academy an “illustration of our commitment to the consent decree.”

 More than 10,000 police officers will go through their 40 hours of required training at the academy each year, officials said.